nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
+  -  29/07/2023 : added the possibility to select which column to read if the data files have more columns or if the frequency is not in the first column
   -  28/07/2023 : added the possibility to read custom definition files.
   -  16/06/2023 : after loading a datafile, the first dataset is selected automatically.
   -  15/06/2023 : the user can select the separator used for MFLI CSV and 3 columns file.
 The same separator (space, comma or TAB) will be used for saving files.